 Guidelines for assessing the safety of GM foods have been developed by the Codex Alimentarius Commission and have the status of standards for WTO purposes.
-An amendment to the Code to allow food derived from LLRICE 62 may be of interest to other WTO member nations because it pertains to the safety of GM food and is likely to have a liberalising effect on international trade.
-For these reasons, notification will be recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Sanitary and Phytosanitary Measure (SPS) Agreements.
-This will enable other WTO member countries to comment on proposed changes to standards where they may have a significant impact on them.
+An amendment to the Code to allow food derived from LLRICE62 may be of interest to other WTO member nations because it pertains to the safety of GM food and is likely to have a liberalising effect on international trade.
+For these reasons, notification was recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Sanitary and Phytosanitary Measure (SPS) Agreements.
+This enabled other WTO member countries to comment on proposed changes to standards where they may have a significant impact on them.
+No submissions were received under this notification.